 Try these proven favorites to delight your little one's tastebuds:

-Apples and pears.
-Peel, core and then bake or steam.
+Peel, core, and then bake or steam.
 Purée until smooth and serve.

 Peel a ripe banana and an avocado.
 Mash together until smooth (no need to cook!).

 If your baby doesn't take to solids right away, don't worry too much: breast milk or formula is her primary source of nutrition for the first year anyway.